A Third Country National is a citizen of a country other than Mexico who applies for a non-immigrant visa with their non-Mexican passport.

-- Mexican Visa.
-All third country national visa applicants must have a Mexican visa.
+Mexican Visa.
+All third country national visa applicants must have a visa to enter Mexico.
 Review visa information for Mexico before planning your travel.

-- U.S. Visa Delay.
-If your U.S. visa is delayed due to a security check, you will not be able return to the United States until the visa is issued.
-This could mean that you will need to wait in Tijuana for approximately three or four weeks.
+U.S. Visa Delay/Administrative Processing.
+If your U.S. visa is delayed due to a security check known as administrative processing, you will not be able return to the United States until the visa is issued.

-- U.S. Visa Denial.
-If your U.S. visa application is denied, you will not be able to return to the United States.
-You will have to travel from Mexico directly to your home country.
+U.S. Visa Denial.
+If your U.S. visa application is denied, you will not be able to return directly to the United States.
+You will have to travel from Mexico to your home country.
 Most international flights depart from Mexico City.
-It is important to have an idea about how to travel from Tijuana to the capital.
+It is important to have an idea about how to travel from Tijuana to Mexico City.